 I mixed the copper mica with alcohol first at a thinner consistency to push the paint into the grooves I made around the pumpkin.

 NOTE: The soap paint for this project is temporary.
-Once used, the mica will wash off, leaving behind an orange shaped pumpkin soap that smells like pumpkin spice!
+Once used, the mica will wash off the soap, leaving behind an orange shaped pumpkin soap that smells like pumpkin spice!

-If you like my DIY pumpkin spice soap then you may also enjoy my recipes for creating my golden glitter pumpkin spice body butter, my cardamom & pumpkin spice solid coffee scrub, my pumpkin spice pie soap, my pumpkin spice room spray and my apple & pumpkin spice lotion.
+If you like my pumpkin spice soap recipes, then you may also enjoy my other pumpkin spice recipes.
+They include the following: pumpkin spice body butter, cardamom & pumpkin spice solid coffee scrub, DIY pumpkin spice bath bombs and apple & pumpkin spice lotion.
 Or, if you’re looking for more uses for pumpkin spice essential oil, try these other recipes for using a pumpkin pie spice essential oil blend here.

 I hope you enjoyed making my moldable pumpkin spice soap recipe.
-For more homemade soap recipes be sure to follow my Simply Soapmaking and my DIY Bath and Body Pinterest boards on Pinterest.
-You can also find and follow me on G+, Tumblr, Facebook, Twitter, Blog Lovin’, and Instagram.
+For more homemade soap recipes be sure to follow me on Facebook, Twitter, and Instagram.
 Or subscribe to Soap Deli News via email for future updates, DIY projects and recipes.